 After you are done with your exam, don’t be in a hurry to leave the exam hall.
 You have been given one whole year to prepare for this day, so giving some extra minutes to your answer sheet won’t be a big problem.

 After you are done with your work, go through the paper twice and thrice and as many times as you can and look for any mistakes, you will surely find some.

 Try to make your answer sheet look beautiful, as it will attract the teacher who will check the copies and this could be an extra advantage to your percentage increment.

 Don’t leave the exam hall till the last second and keep reviewing your work, who knows you may even remember the answer that you were worried about.

-So, these were some ways which will surely help you to score 90% and above in your board exams and make your dream come true. but it is not as easy as it looks, you just have to be determined to do it and the other most important thing is that before starting the preparations if possible, disconnect yourself from the social networking sites and mobiles etc. or you can limit it’s use to the minimum, because these things can prove to be very time consuming and take a lot of your time without you even knowing about it.
+So, these are some ways that will surely help you to score 90% and above in your board exams and make your dream come true. but it is not as easy as it looks, you just have to be determined to do it the other most important thing is that before starting the preparations if possible, disconnect yourself from social networking sites and mobiles etc. or you can limit it’s use to the minimum, because these things can prove to be very time consuming and take a lot of your time without you even knowing about it.